amar2468/GameHive/README.md

 Additionally, unit & integration tests were used to test:
 1. Guess the Digit game using valid and invalid inputs, as well as simulating the process using each level and hints enabled/disabled.
-2. Rock, Paper, Scissors game, where there were two integration tests: A situation where the user has lost the round and a situation where the user has won the round.
+2. Rock, Paper, Scissors game - Single Player Mode, where there were two integration tests: A situation where the user has lost the round and a situation where the user has won the round.

-This ensures that these aspects of GameHive work correctly.
-The test files are called tests.py and can be found in this project.
+Selenium testing was also used to simulate the whole process of registering, logging in, and playing the game.
+There are two selenium tests that have been created:
+1. test_selenium_guess_the_digit.py : It goes through the process of registering the user, logging them in, and running through various scenarios for this game.
+In terms of the scenarios, we would be testing whether specific divs were hidden at the end of the game, as it should be.
+Specifically, it would be the divs that display the following:
+(a) Div that shows the range that the user can guess between (e.g. 1-10) (b) Div that allows a user to input their guess number (input field) (c) Div that allows a user to submit their guess (submit button) (d) Div that shows the specific hint for this game (number is even/odd).
+This div will only be checked if the hints were enabled, prior to starting the game.

+2. test_single_player_rps_selenium.py : It goes through the process of registering the user, logging them in, and simulating the game.
+At the end of the game, we are checking to see if the modal (the modal displays the end result of the game and has two buttons, one for going back to homepage and the other one that replays the game) shows up, which it should.